 Collaborative e-learning platforms allow the creation of digital workspaces, enabling teams to work together to problem solve and learn.
-These workspaces are powerful, virtual areas where social and continuous learning can flourish, informal brainstorming sessions can happen precisely when you require support, and individuals can compile any number of resources that they feel make their job easier.
+These workspaces are powerful, virtual areas where users can put the collaborative learning theory into practice by engaging in social and continuous learning can flourish, informal brainstorming sessions can happen precisely when you require support, and individuals can compile any number of resources that they feel make their job easier.

 Benefits of collaborative e-learning

 Your employees are your greatest competitive resource with their talent, expertise, and skills integral to the success of the organisation.
 A collaborative e-learning platform lets you harness and amplify that resource by giving them the opportunity to teach and learn from one another.

 Online learners can upload their assignments, write blog posts, create and share their own content and add ideas to a group messaging board.
 In return, they receive valuable input from their online peers, enabling them to identify areas for improvement, bridge performance gaps and get exposed to others’ content to expand their learning environment.

 As an L&D manager, collaborative e-learning platforms will ensure that you get the most mileage from all your employee’s skills and talents.
 Your content will be more company-and team-specific than generic purchased content.
 It’s a great way to knock down information silos and spread the knowledge wealth around.

 In addition to being a benefit to your bottom line, collaborative learning brings many psychological and scientific benefits such as increasing knowledge retention, better employee engagement, and enhanced workplace communication.
 In short, you're building a stronger, smarter, more engaged team

 Improves online learner engagement